PhillipKN/pdf-bank-statement-analyzer/README.md

  ![alt text](https://cdn-images-1.medium.com/max/2560/1*oCOdiQV4gjaYpkp912gEIQ.gif)

  ## Introduction 👋
+ This repo contains code used for writing the article [Visualize your PDF Bank Statement with Python](https://python.plainenglish.io/visualize-your-pdf-bank-statement-with-python-cc3608d72a3) on Medium.

 <br />
  Like me, do you always wonder where your money goes each month and would like to get some insights into your spending?
 Here's how.